hueyyeng/VesperiaGuide/docs/missables_spoiler_free.md

  - [ ] In Deidon Hold, arrange the Warehouse for reward galore (Tidy Up The Warehouse Part 1)
  - [ ] In Zaphias, talk to an Old Woman at the Lower Quarter.
 Go north to find Estelle and Rita.
 Go to the Nobles Quarter to find Estelle and Rita again (PS3 and Definitive Edition)
  - [ ] In Zaphias, head toward the Nobles Quarter.
 Go on to the west to talk to Wealthy Looking NPC again.
 Back track to the previous area and talk to Lady NPC who is sitting on a bench.
 Yuri will learn a new arte and a new title (Dark Enforcer Part 2)
- - [ ] In Capua Nor, go west and find Quirky NPC for Raven to learn the a new skill and a new title (Professor Quirky NPC Part 2)
+ - [ ] In Capua Nor, go west and find Quirky NPC for Raven to learn a new skill and a new title (Professor Quirky NPC Part 2)
  - [ ] In Capua Torim, arrange the Warehouse for more rewards galore (Tidy Up The Warehouse Part 2)

 ## Ocean